Mrs N Ealden Head of English firstname.lastname@example.org

 KS3 Spelling, Punctuation and Grammar Booklet

-Language in Media: Rhetorical techniques/persuasion, modern media including tabloid/broadsheet styles, editorials, advertising and media bias including image manipulation.
+Language and Media: Rhetorical techniques/persuasion, modern media including tabloid/broadsheet styles, editorials, advertising and media bias including image manipulation..

-Shakespeare: A Midsummer Night’s Dream and features of comedy.
-Elizabethan gender issues and life at court.
+Shakespeare: A Midsummer Night’s Dream and Creative Writing.
+Elizabethan gender issues and life at court

 Dystopias: A dystopian novel/short stories.
-Time travel writing/images of the future.
+Non-fiction writing based on the genre.

 Key Stage 4